Tulsa vs. Temple NCAA Football Odds, Plays and Insights | November 20, 2021

 - Tulsa's games this year have gone over the total in six out of nine opportunities (66.7%).

-- Tulsa is 3-2 against the spread and 3-3 overall when the team churns out over 395.8 yards.
+- When Tulsa picks up more than 395.8 yards, the team is 3-2 against the spread and 3-3 overall.

-- This year, the Golden Hurricane have turned the ball over 19 times, eight more than the Owls' takeaways (11).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.